ACRLab/snazzy/docs/source/Data_analysis/Peak_Detection.rst

 -----------------------------------------------

 The ΔF/F (DFF) trace is filtered in the frequency domain using a ``freq_cutoff`` parameter: all frequencies above this value are removed, and the remaining low-frequency components are used to reconstruct the filtered trace.
-This acts as a smoothing step, which almost completely removes oscillations and short-duration peaks that do not correspond to actual activity bursts.
+This acts as a smoothing step, which almost completely removes transients that do not correspond to the main activity bursts.

 The ``freq_cutoff`` can be adjusted in the GUI using a slider, and the reconstructed signal is updated in real time.
 The default value of ``0.0025 Hz`` works well for many traces, but traces with high-frequency noise may require a lower cutoff.